FRESH, OPERATED BY IFSB (BETTEMBOURG, LUXEMBOURG)

 The production initially planned in the greenhouse was exclusively oriented towards quality tomatoes grown on MG® multi-gutters made of steel coated with polyester.
 The maximum load on each gutter is 15 kg/m.

-The greenhouse will be heated by hot water pipes distributed over the floor and at the foot of the perimeter walls to enable year-round production.
+The greenhouse will be heated by hot water pipes distributed at the foot of the perimeter walls to enable year-round production.

 In a second phase, assimilation lighting is planned for better tomato growth in winter.
 This will require blackout curtains on the greenhouse periphery and ceiling.
 These are expensive but mandatory (light pollution is prohibited).
 In order to ensure a constant climate throughout the greenhouse, we a mechanical air circulation system will also be installed.